Vape Coil Building Information Centre

 After reading this comprehensive article on the ins and outs of preparing to make a vape coil, you should move on to our building guide that shows you how to build a vape coil in 7 easy steps!

 Thank you for reading our beginner’s Vape Coil Building Information Centre!
-We hope you have as much fun building coils as we did building this guide!
+I hope you have as much fun physically building coils as we did building this guide!
 If you’re really getting into this you should join our Facebook group to meet like-minded people, discuss coils, other vaping related topics and share ideas!